Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 US refueling plane goes down in Iraq

-Rescue efforts were underway after a U.S. Air Force refueling plane went down in Iraq, the U.S. military said Thursday.
+Rescue efforts were underway after an American military refueling plane went down in Iraq, the U.S. military said Thursday.

-The aircraft is part of the American military operation against Iran, but the crash was not due to hostile fire or friendly fire, the military said.
+The KC-135 aircraft is part of the operation against Iran, but the crash was not due to hostile fire or friendly fire, the military said.

-U.S. Central Command, which oversees the Middle East, said in a statement that the two KC-135 refueling aircraft were involved in the incident.
+U.S. Central Command, which oversees the Middle East, said in a statement that two aircraft were involved.
 One landed safely, while the other went down in western Iraq.

+A U.S. official, who spoke on condition of anonymity to discuss a developing situation, said the other plane involved also was a KC-135 tanker.

 Trump says rising oil prices are a lower priority